Operation: Doomsday

-Operation: Doomsday is the debut studio album by British-American rapper MF Doom, released through Fondle 'Em Records on October 19, 1999 and reissued by Sub Verse Records in 2001 with a slightly altered track listing.
+Operation: Doomsday is the debut solo studio album by Daniel Dumile, and the first under the MF Doom moniker.
+It was first released through Fondle 'Em Records on 19 October 1999, and later reissued by Sub Verse Records in 2001 with a slightly altered track listing.
 It was his first solo release under the MF Doom moniker after previously performing as Zev Love X in the group KMD.
 Operation: Doomsday is regarded as one of the most influential albums in independent hip-hop history.
-A deluxe remastered version of the album was released by Doom's own Metal Face Records on October 24, 2011.
+A deluxe remastered version was released by Doom's label Metal Face Records on 24 October 2011.

 Background

 Following his debut in the late-1980s, Daniel Dumile, then known as Zev Love X, suffered a series of unfortunate setbacks, including the death of his brother and fellow KMD member DJ Subroc and the subsequent abandonment of the group's second studio album Black Bastards by Elektra Records due to its political message and cover art.
 After the untimely death of his brother and the disbanding of KMD in 1993, Zev Love X left the hip-hop community and would suffer years of homelessness and despair.
 Dumile described himself during this period as living "damn near homeless, walking the streets of Manhattan, sleeping on benches".
 In 1997 he would re-emerge as MF Doom, covering his face at shows and releasing singles on Bobbito Garcia's label Fondle 'Em Records.
 The three singles released generated enough buzz for Garcia to agree to sign Doom for an album.